Pediatric Sedation Can Create a Relaxing Treatment for Both Parent and Child

 Types of Sedation Available

 Pediatric sedation dentistry includes the use of medication to calm your child before a procedure.
 Although sedation is beneficial for young patients with dental anxiety or phobia, it can also be helpful for children with a strong gag reflex or for those who have a medical condition preventing them from sitting still.
+For some patients, it may be recommended for everything from filling placement to dental extractions.
 Our team can administer safe, gentle nitrous oxide, also known as laughing gas, in our office for gentle relaxing effects.
 If your child suffers from more severe dental phobia or requires extensive restorative work, we can coordinate with and off-site facility to provide general anesthesia.

 Preparing Your Child for Sedation